tc39/notes/es8/2017-11/nov-28.md

 JRL: Surely test262 coverage could add this.

-AKN: Well in my experience conformance testing is not right for this.
+AK: Well in my experience conformance testing is not right for this.
 Fuzz testing or security analysis is how we get these.

 NSH: I think we should add shared tests for known vulnerabilities.